sweltlinux/SPM/README.md

 # SPM
-The SWELT Linux Package manager.
+The SWELT Linux Package manager built using rust.